Hiking For Beginners: 11 Essential Tips

 First, let someone know that you’re back and safe.

 Then share your pictures on social media.
 The more folks that are outside enjoying the outdoors, the more support and awareness there is.
 Use popular hashtags like #hiking, #hike, #trailchat, #hikerchat, and #52hikechallenge to connect with other hikers.
 Make hiking a habit and see your life improve.
-The 52 Hike Challenge is a great place to start.
+The 52 Hike Challenge and the Six-Pack of Peaks are great places to start.

 Hiking For Beginners Q&A